Jma85/code_digest/README.md

 # Credits

 ### Code

-- The structure and code of the project were inspired by two project walkthroughs provided by Code Institute:

   - Hello Django - I utilized this walkthrough to implement CRUD functionalities in the project.
   - I think therefore I blog -